-T.A.: Keffyalew Gebregziabher Office: SS 815 Telephone: 403-220-6122 E-mail: kggebreg@ucalgary.ca Office Hours: TBA
+T.A.: TBA

+Office:

+Telephone:

+E-mail:

+Office Hours:

 COURSE DESCRIPTION (SHORT)

 This course is an introduction to syntax within the framework of generative grammar.
 The emphasis is on description, with some analysis and argumentation.
 The goal is to become familiar with core facts of English syntax, as well as with theoretical issues and analytical techniques.